 But aren’t ecommerce and digital marketing growing and becoming dominant channels?

 In my experience, the business press and many managers hype the impact and are often unaware of the facts about ecommerce and digital marketing.
 You daily hear claims that ecommerce has replaced or “disintermediated” salespeople.
-Yet, the internet has been a commercial medium for over 25 years and ecommerce has been part of the internet since its inception.
+Yet, the internet has been a commercial medium for over 25 years and ecommerce business has been part of the internet since its inception.
 But the number listed as salespeople in 2017 by the Bureau of Labor Statistics (BLS) is 14.5 million—more than 10% of the labor force and as a share of U.S. employment that percentage has essentially remained the same during the 21st century.
 And BLS data almost certainly undercounts the actual number of salespeople because, in an increasingly service economy like the U.S. (and many other countries), business developers are called Associates, Managing Directors, or Vice Presidents, not placed in a ‘sales’ category for labor-department reporting purposes.
 But selling is what they do.

 In 2018, ecommerce as a percentage of total U.S. retail sales was slightly more than 10%: about half from Amazon and most of the other half from the web sites of brick-and-mortar retailers.
 (It’s an estimated 23% in China, where the retail infrastructure is still developing and where air quality makes going to a mall less pleasant.)
 Even if this percentage doubles or triples—which is unlikely because the growth is slowing—the majority of U.S. retail sales are still made in stores.
 However, as in car buying, what consumers do before and after store visits changes sales tasks and channel requirements.